epidemian/advent-of-code-2022/README.md

 - Fast execution time (< 1 second for whole set of puzzles)
 - Read inputs from files (or stdin); don't include their contents into the executable
 - (optional) Better error handling
+- (optional) Use vanilla Rust; no external dependencies

 ## Notes & Learnings